 Member, International Association for Practice Doctorates; Member, Higher Education Research Development Society of Australasia; Member, The Australian & New Zealand Association for Health Professional Educators (ANZAHPE); Member, Public Health Association of Australia; Member, The Society for Health Administration Programs in Education (SHAPE); Co-representative from UNSW on Council of Academic Public Health Institutions Australia.
+PLuS Alliance Fellow

 Specific Research Keywords:

-Curriculum Design, Educational Research, Human Resource Development, Health Leadership, Workforce Development
+Curriculum Design, Health Professional Educational Research, Health Leadership, Workforce Development